Johann Rudolf Wettstein

 Johann Rudolf Wettstein (27 October 1594, Basel – 12 April 1666, Basel) was a Swiss diplomat and mayor of Basel, who achieved fame through his diplomatic skills, culminating in Swiss independence from the Holy Roman Empire in 1648.

 Early life and education

-Johann Rudolf Wettstein was born in October 1594 as the youngest of five sons, and attended the “Schule auf Burg,” the present-day secondary school located at the Münsterplatz in Basel.
-At the Gymnasium, he was taught the basics in latin and history and he graduated with fourteen years of age.
-Afterwards he concluded a chancellery apprenticeship in Yverdon and Geneva where he learned the French language which would be useful in later career as a diplomate.
+Johann Rudolf Wettstein was born on 27 October 1594 as the youngest of five sons, and attended the "Schule auf Burg," the present-day secondary school located at the Münsterplatz in Basel.
+At the Gymnasium, he was taught the basics in Latin and history and he graduated with fourteen years of age.
+Afterwards he concluded a chancellery apprenticeship in Yverdon and Geneva where he learned the French language which would be useful in later career as a diplomat.
 In 1611, as he was 17 years old, he married Anna Maria Falkner a noble woman from Basel.
-The Historical Lexicon of Switzerland records that Wettstein's marriage was not a happy one.
+The Historical Dictionary of Switzerland records that Wettstein's marriage was not a happy one.
 With time he owed quite a sum to his wife's family and apparently for that reason he moved to Italy in 1616, where he served in the Venetian military.